 With CRM retargeting, you’re focusing on your most high-value prospects.
 You already have a lot of detailed information about these prospects, like their job position and where they are in the sales cycle.
 CRM retargeting allows you to focus on specific audiences and the individuals that are most likely to convert to customers.

 Your current customers are the greatest source of potential revenue you have.
-If you have any opportunities to cross-sell or upsell your current customers, CRM retargeting can help you do this.
-However, you’ll want to make sure this is the right option for your business before moving forward with this strategy.
+If you have any cross-selling or upselling opportunities for your current customers, CRM retargeting can help you do this.
+However, you’ll want to make sure this is the right option for your business before moving forward with this ABM strategy.

 4. Use it as part of your ABM strategy